Stochastic Bilevel Optimization with Heavy-Tailed Noise: Introduction

-where $f\colon \BR^{d_x} \times \BR^{d_y} \to \BR$ is nonconvex in $x$ and strongly-concave in $y$.
-Most of the existing works \citep{gorbunov2022clipped,sadiev2023high,gorbunov2023high} on stochastic minimax optimization under the heavy-tailed noise assume the objective is convex-concave.
-For the more general setting, \citet{gorbunov2022clipped,sadiev2023high} consider the problem under the star-cocoercive condition, while their results does not contain the popular nonconvex-strongly-concave case.
-To address this gap, we propose an efficient stochastic first-order method called nested-loop normalized stochastic gradient descent ascent (N$^2$SGDA) for solving the problem~(\ref{minimax_obj}) under the $p$-BCM gradient noise condition.
-We show that N$^2$SGDA achieves an $\epsilon$-stationary point of the function $\Phi(x) \coloneqq \max_{y\in\BR^{d_y}}f(x, y)$ within a stochastic first-order oracle (SFO) complexity of $\tilde{\fO}\big(\kappa^{\frac{2p-1}{p-1}} \sigma_f^{\frac{p}{p-1}} \epsilon^{-\frac{3p-2}{p-1}}\big)$ both in expectation and with high probability.
-This result yields nearly optimal dependence on $\sigma_f$ and $\epsilon$, aligning with the known lower bound of $\Omega(\sigma_f^{\frac{p}{p-1}} \epsilon^{-\frac{3p-2}{p-1}})$ up to a logarithmic factor for stochastic first-order algorithms in general nonconvex optimization under $p$-BCM noise~\citep{zhang2020adaptive}.
-We compare the proposed methods with existing work for solving the minimax optimization problem in Table~\ref{tbl:minimax_res}.
+which can be regarded as the special case of the bilevel problem (\ref{bilevel_obj}) by taking $G=-F$ in equation (\ref{bilevel_stochastic}).
+This formulation covers various machine learning applications, including generative adversarial networks (GANs) \citep{goodfellow2020generative}, robust statistics \citep{xu2009robustness,shafieezadeh2015distributionally}, online learning \citep{cesa2006prediction}, and adversarial robustness~\citep{madry2017towards}.
+Most existing studies on stochastic minimax optimization with heavy-tailed noise focus on the convex–concave setting~\citep{gorbunov2022clipped,sadiev2023high,gorbunov2023high}. \citet{gorbunov2022clipped} and \citet{sadiev2023high} investigated problems under the more general star-cocoercive condition, which is different from our nonconvex–strongly-concave setting.
+Following the idea of N$^2$SBA, we develop nested-loop normalized stochastic gradient descent ascent (N$^2$SGDA) for stochastic nonconvex-strongly-concave minimax optimization with heavy-tailed noise.
+We show that N$^2$SGDA can achieve an $\epsilon$-stationary point of the function $\Phi(x) \coloneqq \max_{y\in\BR^{d_y}}f(x, y)$ with the SFO complexity of $\tilde{\fO}\big(\kappa^{\frac{2p-1}{p-1}} \sigma^{\frac{p}{p-1}} \epsilon^{-\frac{3p-2}{p-1}}\big)$ in expectation (with the high probability).
+This result is near-optimal to $\sigma$ and $\epsilon$, since it matches the lower bound of $\Omega\big(\sigma^{\frac{p}{p-1}} \epsilon^{-\frac{3p-2}{p-1}}\big)$ up to logarithmic factor for finding an $\epsilon$-stationary point of stochastic nonconvex minimization problem under the $p$-BCM noise~\citep{zhang2020adaptive,liunonconvex2025}.
+We compare the result of the proposed N$^2$SBA with related work in Table~\ref{tbl:minimax_res}.